cilium/cilium/Documentation/configuration/index.rst

 Making Changes
 --------------

-You may change the configuration of a running installation in two ways:
+You may change the configuration of a running installation in three ways:

 #.
 Via ``helm upgrade``